 527 campaign committees

-a tax-exempt organisation created primarily to influence the nomination, election, appointment or defeat of candidates for public office, not regulated by the FEC
+created primarily to influence the nomination, election, appointment or defeat of candidates for public office.

-a politician favored mainly in his or her home state
+a United States politician favored mainly in his or her home state

 a statutory right or privilege granted to a person or group by a government (especially the rights of citizenship and the right to vote)